Last Updated on August 21, 2019 by Inspire Malibu

-- Drug interactions and side effects are compounded.
+Drug interactions and side effects are always compounded when mixing multiple types of medications.
 Over the counter and prescription drugs can have worse side effects when mixed with other chemicals, such as alcohol or competing compounds in other drugs.

 However, if experimentation has led to trouble at home or school, caused depression, anxiety or even addiction, early intervention and treatment have been effective in helping adolescents make better choices and lead sober, healthy lives.

 You might also be interested in: